-Passenger Assist is a national system used by all train operating companies, which allows us to make the necessary arrangements for your journey.
+Passenger Assist is a national system used by all train companies, which allows us to make the necessary arrangements for your journey.

+If you have a disability, non-visible disability, or are elderly, you can pre-book journey assistance.
 We can make sure you get all the help you need for your journey and will arrange everything, including changes, and connections that involve other train companies.

-All individual train operating companies have their own recompense policies, which can be found within their own Accessible Travel Policies.
+If we don’t give you the support you bookedAll individual train operating companies have their own recompense policies, which can be found within their own Accessible Travel Policies.
 If you travel with GWR and your booked assistance fails, you will be compensated.
 If GWR fails to provide your booked assistance this will be 100% of the cost of a single ticket, or 50% if a return ticket is held.
 If another train company was responsible for the failure, you can contact them directly, or we can liaise with them on your behalf and provide you with a full explanation in response, including why it happened and what mitigating actions we intend to take as a result.

 Our Customer Support team are ready to help and can be contacted by completing our online contact form.